DbSyncKit/DbSyncKit/README.md

     ```

-    Incorporating these services via DI enables seamless integration of Sync.Core's synchronization features within your application architecture.
+    Incorporating these services via DI enables seamless integration of DbSyncKit.Core's synchronization features within your application architecture.

 ### Usage Guide

 #### Basic Synchronization

-To perform basic data synchronization using the Sync.Core package, follow these steps:
+To perform basic data synchronization using the DbSyncKit.Core package, follow these steps:

 1. **Instantiate Synchronization:**

     ```csharp
-    using Sync.Core;
+    using DbSyncKit.Core;

     // Instantiate the Synchronization class
     Synchronization _sync = new Synchronization(new QueryGenerator());